andriustheviking/unreal-notes/unreal-ai.md

 - `SetFocus()` / `SetFocalPoint()`

   - Sets what the AI is looking at.

   - Takes a priorty level `EAIFocusPriority` with three different levels

+  - **Note:** SetFocus will only update a Pawn's `ControlRotation` if the target object is a `APawn`.
+So if we're trying to use ControlRotation to drive aim pitch this will be affected

 - `ClearFocus`